sgmesservey/cepa/README.md

 // returns the value of the POST variable named by key, or undefined if it does not exist. cgi.getPost(key);

+/*
-// call fn for every value of key that exists in the POST variable named by key cgi.getPostMulti(key,fn);
+ * call fn for every value of key that exists in the POST variable named by key
+ * useful for POSTed form elements, for example checkboxes */ cgi.getPostMulti(key,fn);

 /*